MichaelDu9226/Alexa-Core-Test/README.md

 # Alexa-Core-Test (the new & awesome version)

 This is a client demo for Amazon's Alexa Voice Service(AVS).
-This project is still ongoing.
+It's based on WIFI SOC MT7687,using HTTP API &Aduio Codec over FreeRTOS.This project is still ongoing.And it will migration to ESP32 in the future.
 ## Requirements

 You will need: